rhiniodontypus/on-the-right-food/README.md

 ### **Future application**

 A future application could be to estimate the absolute amount of food, e.g. through LiDAR scanner or similar technologies used for augmented reality and combine the values with a nutrition database.
-This would allow users and health personnel to easily check and track their food intake.
+This would allow users and health personnel to easily check and track food intake.

 ### **Team members**